-Dr. Sparano serves as the study chair for the TAILORx clinical trial sponsored by National Cancer Institute, the first clinical trial integrating a mulitparameter gene expression assay in clinical decision making for adjuvant therapy with early stage ER-positive, HER2 negative breast cancer (http://www.cancer.gov/clinicaltrials/noteworthy-trials/tailorx), This study completed accrual of approximately 10,000 patients in approximately 900 sites in 4 continents in 2010, with results not yet reported but expected sometime in 2016; approximately 7000 patients with a mid-range Oncotype DX Recurrence Score were randomized to chemoendocrine therapy vs. endocrine therapy alone, whereas the remainder were assigned to endocrine therapy alone if the RS was low, or chemoendocrine therapy if the RS was high.
-When fully mature, the results of this study may change the standard of care by sparing chemotherapy for the vast majority of patients with early stage ER-positive breast cancer, which accounts for about one-half of all breast cancers and 9% of all cancers in the U.S.
+Dr. Sparano serves as the study chair for the TAILORx clinical trial sponsored by National Cancer Institute, the first clinical trial integrating a mulitparameter gene expression assay in clinical decision making for adjuvant therapy with early stage ER-positive, HER2 negative breast cancer (http://www.cancer.gov/clinicaltrials/noteworthy-trials/tailorx), This study completed accrual of approximately 10,000 patients in approximately 900 sites in 4 continents in 2010.
+Approximately 7000 patients with a mid-range Oncotype DX Recurrence Score (RS 11-25) were randomized to chemoendocrine therapy vs. endocrine therapy alone, whereas the remainder were assigned to endocrine therapy alone if the RS was low (<11), or chemoendocrine therapy if the RS was high (>25).
+Results from the low risk arm indicate a recurrence rate of only 1% at 5 years with endocrine therapy alone, indicating that these patients may be effectively spared chemotherapy.
+Results from the group with a mid-range RS randomized endocrine therapy +/- chemotherapy are expected in 2017 or soon thereafter, and the findings will inform the optimal treatment for patients with early stage ER-positive breast cancer, which accounts for about one-half of all breast cancers and 9% of all cancers in the U.S.

 - Sparano JA.
 TAILORx: trial assigning individualized options for treatment (Rx).
 Clin Breast Cancer.
 2006 Oct;7(4):347-50.
 PubMed PMID: 17092406.